-Lawrence County Housing Authority proposes to undertake the following Categorically Excluded Activities Subject to 58.5 using Capital Grant Funds:
+Lawrence County Housing

+Authority proposes to undertake the following Categorically Excluded Activities Subject to 58.5 using Capital

+Grant Funds:

-Rehabilitation activities proposed at Harbor Heights, Grant Street, Lincoln Terrace, a 199-unit housing complex at 400 W. Grant Street, New Castle, PA 16101: Replace kitchen cabinets and countertops, \$500,000; Update Kitchens and Bathrooms other than cabinets and countertops, \$280,000; Update security systems including cameras and door entry, \$100,000; Install exhaust fans in bathrooms, \$200,000; Upgrade/replace fencing, \$40,000; Clean out water/sewer lines from street, \$50,000; Install/Replace water shutoffs at curb \$150,000; Computer Data Conversion, \$20,000; Physical Needs Assessment \$20,000; Environmental Review, \$3,000; Construct Barrier-Free units, \$750,000; Repair/Replace playground, \$200,000; Security screens purchased installed, and \$75,000.
+Rehabilitation activities posed at Harbor Heights, Grant Street, Lincoln Terrace, a 199-unit housing complex at 400 W. Grant Street, New Castle, PA 16101: Replace kitchen cabinets and countertops, \$500,000; Update Kitchens and Bathrooms other than cabinets and countertops, \$280,000; Update security systems including cameras and door entry, \$100,000; Install exhaust fans in bathrooms, \$200,000; Upgrade/replace fencing, \$40,000; Clean out water/sewer lines from street. \$50,000: Install/Replace water shutoffs at curb \$150,000; Computer Conversion, \$20,000; Physical Needs Assessment. \$20,000: Environmental Review, \$3,000; Construct Barrier-Free units, \$750,000; Repair/Replace playground, \$200,000; Security screens nurchased and installed, \$75,000.
 Rehabilitation activities proposed at Lincoln Teace Replace interior doors, \$200,000.
-Operations: Seal/strip parking lots as neede, \$10,000; Extraordinary concrete/cement work, \$10,000; Shared maintenance vehicle to replace stock that outlived usefulness \$10,000.
+Operations: parking neede, \$10,000; Extraordinary concrete/cement work \$10,000; Shared maintenance vehicle to replace stock that has outlived usefulness \$10,000.

-Rehabilitation activities posed at Brinton Hill, Sciota Street, Big Run, Neshannock Village, a 173-unit housing complex at 481 Neshannock Avenue, New Castle, PA 16101: Update Kitchens and Bathrooms other than cabiand countertops, \$325,000; Update security systems including cameras and door entry, \$100,000; install exhaust fans in bathrooms, \$200,000; Upgrade/replace fencing, \$40,000; Computer Data Conversion. \$20,000; Physical Needs Assessment, \$20,000; Environmental Review, \$3,000; Con-Barrier-Free struct units. \$750,000; Install/Replace water shutoffs at curb box, \$100,000; Security screens purchased and installed, \$75,000.
-Rehabilitation activities proposed at Neshannock Village: Repair/Replace playground, \$150,000; Replace kitchen cabinets and countertops, \$350,000; Clean out water/sewer lines from street, \$50,000: Repair/Upgrade Maintenance Building Parking lot, \$100,000; Install addi tional French drain, \$65,000; Repair/Replace retaining wall, \$40,000.
-Operations: parking Seal/strip lots as needed, \$10,000; Extraordinary concrete/cement work. \$10,000; Shared maintenance vehicle to replace stock that
+Rehabilitation activities posed at Brinton Hill, Sciota Street, Big Run, Neshannock Village, a 173-unit housing complex at 481 Neshannock Avenue, New Castle, PA 16101: Update Kitchens and Bathrooms other than cabinets and countertops. \$325,000; Update security systems including cameras and door entry, \$100,000; Install exhaust fans in bathrooms, \$200,000; Upgrade/replace fencing, \$40,000; Computer puter Data Conversion, \$20,000; Physical Needs Assessment, \$20,000; Environmental Review, \$3,000; Construct Barrier-Free units \$750,000; Install/Replace water shutoffs at curb box, \$100,000; Security screens purchased and installed, \$75,000.
+Rehabilitation activities proposed at Neshannock Village: Repair/Replace playground, \$150,000; Replace kitchen cabinets and countertops, \$350,000; Clean out water/sewer lines from street, Repair/Upgrade \$50,000; Maintenance Building Parking lot, \$100,000; Install additional French drain, \$65,000; Repair/Replace retaining wall, \$40,000.
+Operations: Seal/strip parking lots as needed, \$10,000; Extraordinary concrete/cement work, \$10,000: Shared maintenance vehicle to replace stock that \$10,000.

 The project site is approximately 13.76 acres and encompasses approximately 13.76 acres of the floodplain.
 All areas of earth disturbance will be returned to their original condition; best management practices will be implemented during project activities, and native plant species will be planted or restored.
-There will be no change in the footprint as a result of the proiect, and it is anticipated that there will be no adverse effects to the floodplain.
+There will be no change in the footprint as a result of the project, and it is anticipated that there will be no adverse effects to the floodplain.

 There are three primary purposes for this notice.
-First, people who may be affected by activities in the floodplain and those who have an interest in the protection of the natural environment should be given an opportunity to express their concerns and provide information about these areas.
-Commenters are encouraged to offer alternative sites outside of the floodplain alternative methods to serve the same project purpose, and methods to minimize and mitigate impacts.
+First, people who may be affected by activities in the floodplain and those who have an interest in the protection of the natural environment should be given an opportunity to express their concerns and provide Information about these areas.
+Commenters are encouraged to offer alternative sites outside of the floodplain, alternative methods to serve the same project purpose, and methods to minimize and mitigate impacts.
 Second, an adequate public notice program can be an important public educational tool.
 The dissemination of information and request for public comment about the floodplain can facilitate and enhance Federal efforts to reduce the risks and impacts associated with the occupancy and modification of these special areas.
-Third, a a matter of fairness, when the Federal Government determines it will participate in actions taking place in the floodplain, it must inform those who may be put at greater or continued risk.
+Third, as a matter of fairness, when the Federal Government determines it will participate in ac-tions taking place in the flood-plain, it must inform those who may be put at greater or continued risk